About my work

 In order to answer these questions, the flow behaviour of ice sheets must be understood.
 Ice sheets accumulate snow in their interior where surface elevations are high.
 They lose mass at their margins, either through melting or through calving.
 Ice is transported between these regions by ice flow, and generally, the faster the rate of flow, the greater the rate of mass loss.
 Much of my work has concentrated on processes that can speed up ice flow and contribute to the rapid and irreversible disintegration of ice sheets.

-Mountain glaciers also motivate much of my work; their relevance is frequently more local in terms of regional water supplies and/or natural hazards.
+Mountain glaciers also motivate much of my work.
+Their relevance is frequently more local in terms of regional water supplies and/or natural hazards.
+We also use them as a logistically simpler "natural laboratory" to understand fundamental process that are likely to affect ice sheets, but would be harder to observe there.
 Glaciers do a number of fascinating things that are interesting to theorize about and even more fascinating to observe directly.
 I am particularly interested in glacier surges, where a glacier switches from a slow to a fast flow state and then continues to flow fast even though it thins and the stresses acting on it become smaller.
 Another, related focus is the flow of melt water under glaciers, and the dynamics of lakes dammed by glacier ice.

 A word about modelling and mathematics